On self-similarity of $p$-adic analytic pro-$p$ groups of small dimension: Self-similar Lie lattices

 \subsection{Classification of 3-dimensional unsolvable Lie lattices}

 We classify 3-dimensional unsolvable Lie lattices over $\bb{Z}_p$ for $p$ an odd prime.
 The classification is given in terms of $3\times 3$ matrices as explained below.
 Observe that the \textbf{canonical forms} that we will actually use in the paper are given in {Remark \ref{rreci3d}}.
-The reader may want to consult Appendix \ref{appclassif} for some terminology and preliminary results.
-In particular, with any $A\in gl_3(\bb{Z}_p)$ there is an associated 3-dimensional antisymmetric $\bb{Z}_p$-algebra $L_A$ (Definition \ref{dla}).